damoiskii/Packaroo/desktop/flutter/README.md

 5. **Build your package** by clicking the "Build" button

 ### Advanced Features

+- **Project Ordering**:
+  - Drag and drop projects to reorder them in the project list
+  - Use the context menu (⋮) to move projects to top or bottom
+  - Project order is automatically saved and restored when the app is reopened
+  - Search functionality temporarily hides ordering features

 - **JLink Integration**: Enable JLink to create optimized runtime images
 - **Module Management**: Configure custom modules and dependencies